juliandunne1234/machineLearning_assesment_g00267940/README.md

 ***

+### Regression: Polynomial Regression
+This section contains analysis of the Boston Housing dataset.
+The dataset is looked at initially to find a correlations between each of the variables in the dataset.<br>
+Two variables were then chosen ('noc', 'dis').<br>
+Finally the model is trained to identify patterns within the training dataset using Polynomial Regression.

+***

+### Classification: Random Forrest Classifier
+This section applies the Random Forest Classifier machine learning algorithm to the sklearn Digits Dataset.<br>
+The digits dataset consists of 8x8 pixel images of digits that the algorithm tries to predict.
+As part of this analysis the images incorrectly predicted by the algorithm are shown along with the actual and predicted values.

+***

 ## Part II: Overview of Scipy-Stats Python Library

 This repository contains an overview of the Scipy-Stats Python Library package in a Jupyter notebook.